enormandeau/barque/README.md

 ## Use cases

-The approach implemented in **Barque** is especially useful for species management projects:

 - Monitoring invasive species
 - Confirming the presence of specific species
 - Characterizing meta-communities in varied environments